Common Self-Storage Mistakes to Avoid

 Using Cardboard Boxes or Plastic Bags

-Using cardboard boxes or plastic bags is not a good idea because your belongings are hardly protected by plastic bags, and cardboard boxes might attract pests and moisture.
+It’s not a good idea because your belongings are hardly protected by plastic bags, and cardboard boxes might attract pests and moisture.
 Use plastic bins in place of either one of these.
 These offer superior protection for your things because they are robust and do not quickly become wet.

 Not Packing Correctly